nus-cs2030s/2223-s2/docs/13-overloading.md

 ```
 In the above example, `Circle::contains(Point)` and `Circle::contains(double, double)` are overloaded methods.

-Recall that overloading requires changing the order, number, and/or type of arguments and says nothing about the names of the arguments.
-Consider the example below, where we have two `contains` methods in which we swap argument names.
+Recall that overloading requires changing the order, number, and/or type of parameters and says nothing about the names of the parameters.
+Consider the example below, where we have two `contains` methods in which we swap parameter names.

 ```Java
   public boolean contains(double x, double y) {